mallik1055/fantasyLeague/README.md

 # fantasyLeague

-Simulation of IPL Fantasy League game:
+Simulation of IPL Fantasy League game.
+Done as part of the final project for a Web Development Course in Undergrad.

 Each player has a price associated with him and a characteristic like Batsman/Bowler/All-rounder/WicketKeeper.
 When you log in, you get to create your fantasy team.
 Choose your team composition and a team name.
 You are given an arbitrary amount of 100 million dollars to create your team.